-Women who are unhappy with sagging in their breasts often choose to have a breast lift.
-Usually this sagging is a result of pregnancy and breast-feeding, but not always.
+Women who are unhappy with sagging in their breasts often choose to have a breast lift at our Knoxville practice.
+Usually, this sagging is a result of pregnancy and breastfeeding, but not always.
 Frequently a modest implant is used in conjunction with the lift to restore fullness in the upper part of the breast.
 Adding implants is completely optional and really depends on the look you want.

-It is important to know that some women who come to our office for breast augmentation from the Knoxville area as well as Johnson City, Cookeville, Cleveland and beyond are surprised that Dr. Reath recommends a breast lift along with their augmentation to achieve a pleasing shape and perkiness.
+It is important to know that some women who come to our office for breast augmentation from the Knoxville area, as well as Johnson City, Cookeville, Cleveland, and beyond, are surprised when Dr. Reath or Dr. Walker recommends a breast lift along with their augmentation to achieve a pleasing shape and perkiness.
 It happens most frequently with women who have had children, but not always.

 Standing in front of a mirror, look at your nipples in relation to the natural crease of your breasts.
 If your nipples are lower than your breast crease before surgery, adding implants without removing excess skin will make them more saggy.
 (Sad, but true.)
 The pictures below show the great results when a lift is performed along with an augmentation.

 Breast Lift and Breast Enlargement- One Surgery or two?

 Although some plastic surgeons recommend doing these procedures separately, Dr. Reath and Dr. Walker perform them together in the vast majority of cases.
 This not only achieves great results but saves patients money and recovery time.
 In this Truth-O-Meter Tuesday video Dr. Reath explains why this is so:

 This feature contains nudity.
 Please click OK to confirm you are at least 18 years of age and are not offended by such material.

 One thing that nearly everyone asks is how much breast lifts cost, so we include our surgery prices right here on our website.
 Amazing, right?
 Here’s what you’ll want to know: